ryanlintott/OEVoice/README.md

 # Overview
 AVSpeechSynthesis for Old English with IPA pronunciations.

-# OEVoiceExample
+# Demo App
-Check out the [example app](https://github.com/ryanlintott/OEVoiceExample) to see how you can use this package in your iOS app.
+The `Example` folder has an app that demonstrates the features of this package.

 # Installation
 1. In Xcode go to `File -> Add Packages`